Navajo Nation adopts changes to tribal law regulating the transportation of uranium across its land

 “At the end of the day, we want Navajo leadership and Navajo citizens to be comfortable with modern uranium ore transport and to understand that it poses no risk to human health or the environment,” said Curtis Moore, a company spokesman.
 “And, we are willing to go above-and-beyond applicable federal and state laws to make that happen.”

 The Navajo law does make reference to U.S. regulations that govern the transportation of radioactive materials.
 In general, those rules call for more precautions when enriched uranium, spent nuclear fuel or highly radioactive waste is involved.
-The mining company has argued that uranium ore is in a different category.
+Uranium ore falls into a different category.

 The semi-trucks that will be carrying ore are outfitted with thick plastic covers that are tight-fitting and water proof to limit dust from escaping or rain from seeping in.